History of Link light rail: Revitalization

 The decision to shorten the line from 21 miles to 14 miles marked a turning point for the embattled project.
 While the path to completion would not be trouble-free, Sound Transit would at least make progress towards starting construction.

-Amidst the turmoil caused by the resignation of two of the light rail project's high-ranking members and decisions regarding the shortening of the line, Sound Transit received some good news when a federal court judge lifted a court injunction preventing them from contacting Rainier Valley residents about purchasing their property and tossed out a majority of the lawsuit filed by other Rainier Valley residents.
-Of the three issues in the lawsuit, the judge removed two of the claims made by the residents' group, the first claim that was tossed out was that Sound Transit was violating the Fair Housing Act and the other that it was violating the National Environmental Policy Act.
-The one claim that the judge left in the lawsuit was whether Sound Transit intentionally discriminated against Rainier Valley by choosing a surface option instead of tunneling through the valley as it had done in more affluent and less racially and ethnically diverse neighborhoods.
-A month later, in August, the Rainier Valley group dropped the remaining issue of discrimination due to a lack of funds to continue the lawsuit and because Sound Transit had not yet finalized the route.
+Sound Transit received some good news in July 2001 when a federal court judge dismissed a lawsuit brought by Rainier Valley residents who were opposed to the at-grade alignment through their neighborhood, alleging environmental, housing, and racial discrimination.

 Light rail would soon have competition to provide mass transit to Seattle.
 All three of the major candidates for mayor of Seattle in 2001 endorsed a monorail project despite no details being known about the project.
 According to the head of the University of Washington's Transportation Research Center, "Maybe the best thing going for monorail is that it's not light rail."
-However, while the Seattle Monorail Project would ultimately pass a referendum in 2002, it too would be plagued by many of the same cost overruns and delays that afflicted Link Light Rail and in 2005, Seattle residents voted against a new plan and essentially killed the monorail project.
+However, while the Seattle Monorail Project would ultimately pass a referendum in 2002, it too would be plagued by many of the same cost overruns and delays that afflicted Link Light Rail and in 2005, Seattle residents voted against a new plan and killed the monorail project.